Actipro/WPF-Controls/Documentation/topics/microcharts/chart-types/area.md

 ## Line

 The area series can render an actual line along the top of the area to distinguish it better.
-By default the line is not rendered, but it can be shown by setting [LineVisibility](xref:@ActiproUIRoot.Controls.MicroCharts.MicroAreaSeries.LineVisibility) to a value other than `None`.
+By default, the line is not rendered, but it can be shown by setting [LineVisibility](xref:@ActiproUIRoot.Controls.MicroCharts.MicroAreaSeries.LineVisibility) to a value other than `None`.
 The area series has the same configuration properties available as the line series, with regards to line rendering.

 See the [Line](line.md) topic for more information on the options available.

 ## Markers

 The area series can render a marker at each data point to highlight the actual location.
-By default the markers is not rendered, but they can be shown by setting [MarkerVisibility](xref:@ActiproUIRoot.Controls.MicroCharts.Primitives.MicroLineSeriesBase.MarkerVisibility) to a value other than `None`.
+By default, the markers are not rendered, but they can be shown by setting [MarkerVisibility](xref:@ActiproUIRoot.Controls.MicroCharts.Primitives.MicroLineSeriesBase.MarkerVisibility) to a value other than `None`.
 The area series has the same configuration properties available as the scatter series, with regards to marker rendering.

 See the [Scatter](scatter.md) topic for more information on the options available.